 In the meantime, have a great summer and check out Open Humans!

-order now Madeleine is co-founder of the Open Humans platform and Director of Research at its parent nonprofit, PersonalGenomes.org.
+Madeleine is co-founder of the Open Humans platform and Director of Research at its parent nonprofit, PersonalGenomes.org.
 Follow Madeleine @madprime on Twitter!
 Hope is Open Humans’ Community Outreach Coordinator and Resident Layperson.